Grinderofl/GenericSearch/README.md

 Normally, adding sorting and filtering features to a project involves a nest of conditional statements.
 While this may be acceptable in small projects with a very limited number of list views and columns in those views, once the projects grow bigger through more list views or an exhaustive administration interface, adding and maintaining features becomes increasingly more burdensome and dull.
 In addition, server-side pagination adds another layer of pain when the developer has to build out the query string by hand while making sure the length of the query string doesn't exceed 2000 characters.

-While historically there have been many attempts at trying to solve this problem, ranging from abstract base classes to heavyweight frontend libraries, so far none of them come close to ease of configuration, simplicity of use, or being able to fit into whatever workflow the developer might have.
+While historically there have been many attempts at trying to solve this problem, ranging from abstract base classes, boxing magic, and crazy service definitions all the way to heavyweight frontend libraries, yet so far none of them come close to ease of configuration, simplicity of use, or being able to fit into whatever workflow the developer might have.

+GenericSearch aims to change this and minimize the amount of boilerplate code developers need to write by taking advantage of convention over configuration design and once-only data collection if certain changes are required application-wide.

 ## Installation